important-basic-things/java-general/quiz/question-0004/question.md

+When we installing JDK on different platforms.
+We are facing so many choices.
+For example, Java SE, Oracle JDK, or OpenJDK.
 What are the relationship between Java SE, Oracle JDK and OpenJDK.